Philippus/zio-pekko-cluster/docs/index.md

 sidebar_label: "ZIO Pekko Cluster"
 ---

 The [ZIO Pekko Cluster](https://github.com/philippus/zio-pekko-cluster) library is a ZIO wrapper on [Pekko Cluster](https://pekko.apache.org/docs/pekko/current/index-cluster.html).
+It is a fork of [ZIO Akka Cluster](https://github.com/zio/zio-akka-cluster) providing the same functionality for Apache Pekko.
 We can use clustering features of the Pekko toolkit without the need to use the actor model.

 @PROJECT_BADGES@